alpersonalwebsite/react/01_0_starting.md

 # First steps with React

 ## Trying React online
 You can try `React online` through any of the major JS "sandboxes" or "playgrounds".
-I´m going to use [jsfiddle](https://jsfiddle.net), but, feel free to employ your favorite one. *PS*: Another great service is [codesandbox](https://codesandbox.io/) which allows you to download a compressed file with all the assets and code to run it locally once you are done.
+I'm going to use [jsfiddle](https://jsfiddle.net), but, feel free to employ your favorite one. *PS*: Another great service is [codesandbox](https://codesandbox.io/) which allows you to download a compressed file with all the assets and code to run it locally once you are done.

 *Note:* Remember you can also include the path (relative if you are working locally or absolute/CDN) to `React` and `ReactDOM` using the `src attribute of the <script> tag` which, basically, is what *jsfiddle* does when we add both libraries.